Xavi Pascual (basketball)

-Xavier "Xavi" Pascual i Vives, commonly known as Xavi Pascual, (born 9 September 1972) is a Spanish professional basketball coach who is the head coach for Zenit Saint Petersburg of the VTB United League and EuroLeague.
+Xavier Pascual i Vives, commonly known as Xavi Pascual, (born 9 September 1972) is a Spanish professional basketball coach who is currently the head coach of FC Barcelona of the Liga ACB and EuroLeague.
 On 9 May 2010 he became the youngest head coach to win the EuroLeague championship (only counting the Euroleague Basketball Company era, since the year 2000), and soon after, he also won the EuroLeague Coach of the Year Award.

 Coaching career

 Early years

 The first team Pascual coached was Gavà (1990–91).
 Other teams that he coached early in his career were: Cornellà, Santfeliuenc, Olesa, and Aracena.

 FC Barcelona

 In the 2004–05 season, Pascual moved to FC Barcelona, where he became the head coach of FC Barcelona Bàsquet B, the club's Liga EBA (Spanish 4th Division) reserve team.

 In the following, 2005–06 season, he became the assistant head coach of the Spanish 1st Division team of FC Barcelona.
 After the team and then head coach Duško Ivanović parted ways in 2008, Pascual became the club's head coach.
 On 21 September 2012, Pascual extended his contract with Barcelona, until the end of 2014–15 season.
 On 3 February 2015, he extended his contract with Barcelona, until the end of the 2016–17 season.

 After the 2015–16 season, in which Barcelona failed to win the Spanish ACB League, and was eliminated in the EuroLeague's quarterfinal playoffs, Pascual was fired.